Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/claims.md

 ![claim-9](assets/new-claims/claim-9.jpg)

-If this claim succeeded, then you will see a success message and your DOT will be in the account that you claimed to.
+If this claim succeeded, then you will see a success message and your SOLAR will be in the account that you claimed to.

 #### Verificando tu reclamación

-After you make an on-chain claim for DOT, your balance should be updated on the AXIASolar UI immediately.
+After you make an on-chain claim for SOLAR, your balance should be updated on the AXIASolar UI immediately.

 ¿Tienes problemas?
-Consigue ayuda en el [canal de soporte de reclamaciones]() de DOT.
+Consigue ayuda en el [canal de soporte de reclamaciones]() de SOLAR.

 ![claim-10](assets/new-claims/claim-10.jpg)

-Congratulations, you have now completed the process for claiming and signing for your DOT.
+Congratulations, you have now completed the process for claiming and signing for your SOLAR.

 ### Procesos de reclamaciones de terceros

-**We do not recommend using third-party apps or processes to perform your claim or acquire DOT.**
+**We do not recommend using third-party apps or processes to perform your claim or acquire SOLAR.**

 Claiming using a third-party process can lead to the loss of your allocation, therefore we cannot recommend using any third party apps to do so.
 Manually specifying your transaction data, as specified in our claims process, is the only way to be certain you will receive your allocation.